-Yuan (Daniel) Cheng is currently an Assistant Professor in Leadership & Management Area in the Humphrey School of Public Affairs at the University of Minnesota Twin Cities.
-He was a Visiting Assistant Professor in the School of Public and Environmental Affairs at Indiana University Bloomington from 2017 to 2018.
+Yuan (Daniel) Cheng is currently an Assistant Professor in Leadership & Management Area and the Director of Graduate Studies for the Certificate in Nonprofit Management in the Humphrey School of Public Affairs at the University of Minnesota Twin Cities.
+Daniel also serves as the Managing Editor of Public Administration Review.

 Daniel received his B.S. in Environmental Science from Zhejiang University in China where he was also a Morningside Scholar.
 After one year of service in rural China for two Chinese NGOs, Daniel came abroad and obtained his M.A. in Philanthropic Studies and Ph.D. in Public Affairs from Indiana University.